McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/branding/_index.en.md

 ## Change Syntax Highlighting

-If you want to switch the syntax highlighting theme together with your color variant, first you need to configure your installation [according to Hugo's documentation](https://gohugo.io/content-management/syntax-highlighting/#generate-syntax-highlighter-css) to provide a syntax highlighting stylesheet file
+If you want to switch the syntax highlighting theme together with your color variant, first you need to configure your installation [according to Hugo's documentation](https://gohugo.io/content-management/syntax-highlighting/#generate-syntax-highlighter-css) to provide a syntax highlighting stylesheet file.

 {{< multiconfig file=hugo >}}
 markup.highlight.noClasses=false
 {{< /multiconfig >}}

-You can use one of the shipped stylesheet files or use Hugo to generate a file for you
+You can use one of the shipped stylesheet files or use Hugo to generate a file for you.

 ````shell
 hugo gen chromastyles --style=monokai > chroma-mycode.css
 ````

 The file must be written to `assets/css/chroma-<NAME>.css`.
-To use it with your color variant you have to modify `--CODE-theme: <NAME>` in the color variant stylesheet file
+To use it with your color variant, you have to modify `--CODE-theme: <NAME>` in the color variant stylesheet file.

 ````css {title="assets/css/theme-my-branding.css"}
 @import "theme-relearn-light.css";